lino-framework/book/docs/team/prerequisites.rst

 - You understand the meaning of tags like
   ``<body>``, ``<ul>``, ``<li>`` ...
-- You understand how Lino uses the Sencha ExtJS Javascript library
 - You know what an AJAX request is.

 Databases